If you fail to plan, you are planning to fail. – Benjamin Franklin

 Before putting your plan to action, it is recommended that you run through an ecology check.
 This is a life coaching term used for the purpose of checking the likely effects of change.
 In other words, you are searching for the effects that achieving this goal will have on your life.

 As you work through this process keep in mind both positive and negative consequences of achieving this goal.
-Consider also the time and effort that will be required on your part to achieve this goal and how that might effect other aspects of your life.
+Consider also the time and effort that will be required on your part to achieve this goal and how that might affect other aspects of your life.
 Ask yourself:

 Who will be affected by this outcome?